FrozenBlock/The-Copperier-Age/CONTRIBUTING.md

 ### Spelling

-Use American English to keep consistency across Wilder Wild.
+Use American English to keep consistency across The Copperier Age.

-If there is more than one acceptable spelling of the same word, first check if one word is already being used in Wilder Wild, FrozenLib, or in Mojang's Mappings, and if not, use the spelling that is most commonly used.
+If there is more than one acceptable spelling of the same word, first check if one word is already being used in The Copperier Age, FrozenLib, or in Mojang's Mappings, and if not, use the spelling that is most commonly used.

 ### Abbreviations